 Not far away, Scott Miller is also contorted in hiding.
 Scott is even taller than Joe, making this feat particularly difficult.
 He's also the senior by thirteen years.
 Scott leans forward, tightly holding a .38 caliber revolver to his chest.
 The tips of his fingers meet the grooves of his wedding ring as he does this, sending a wave of shock through his body.
 He leans forward even further, pressing his lips, trying to detect any movement whatsoever.

 He’s strategically placed between bathroom supplies and the cleaning product aisles.
 Scott has given himself plenty of room to move around without detection.
 He can roam if hunching gets too hard on his tall body or his legs get too restless.
 And most importantly, he has a perfect vision of the large store interior.

 EMPLOYEE LOCKER ROOM…

-Fernando Garcia slides both of his thick legs into his pants, pulls them up and tightens his belt.
+Alone, Fernando Garcia reluctantly slides both of his thick legs into his pants, pulls them up and tightens his belt.
 He yawns and glances at the shiny beige metal locker while putting on his “Kmart Custodian” Shirt.
-Chipped lime green walls and a wooden bench, bolted to the floor at every opportunity, running the length of the lockers.
-The lockers themselves echo the shade of hopelessness.
+No reflection is available, but he didn't expect any.

-End of day talk, store talk, the kind of talk they only have to be half conscious for.
+End of day talk, store talk, the kind of talk they only have to be half-conscious for.
+Offering smiles that fade weakly.
+Head nods to affirm speakers are heard.
+The bored employees are both sexes and a range of ages.
 Bob’s been delayed but they aren’t too concerned—they’re preconditioned to wait for his arrival.